Carry More Water

-Sawyer 64 oz Squeezable Pouch – Set of 2
+64 oz Squeezable Pouch – Set of 2

 - Durable, lightweight, and collapsible

-- Attaches directly to Sawyer squeeze filter
+- Attaches directly to the Sawyer MINI, Micro, and Squeeze Filters

 - Two 64 oz. pouches